-Vegan Roasted Cauliflower and Quinoa Burgers are great for sneaking lots of veggies into your meal and make the perfect weeknight dish the whole family will gobble up.
+Vegan Roasted Quinoa and Cauliflower Burgers are great for sneaking lots of veggies into your meal and make the perfect weeknight dish the whole family will gobble up.
 How about these veggie-filled burgers for your next meatless Monday?
 They also pack perfectly for lunches the next day.

 Vegan roasted cauliflower and quinoa burgers also freeze really well, which as you know, always adds bonus points in my book!